The model with the body tipped.

 Copy of the entry in the Garrett Order Book.

 The model had been constructed by Garretts presumably for demonstration and publicity purposes.
-It is based on an experimental wagon that had the original symmetrical shape of cab but was fitted with a poppet valve engine and the new Garrett hydraulic tipping gear.
+It is built to a scale of 2 inches to the foot (1:6) and is based on an experimental wagon that had the original symmetrical shape of cab but was fitted with a poppet valve engine.
+The model had the new Garrett hydraulic tipping gear, which used water from the boiler feed pump and a fixed tipping ram in preference to the Bromilow & Edwards "oildraulic" tipping gear which was bought out.
 Several other features intended to reduce costs but not adopted in production wagons were included in the model.
 The most significant of these are the stop valve, positioning of the injector directly on the boiler and bronze bushes in the front and rear axles.
 These features lead to the identification of the wagon as closely modelled on 35054.

 Copy of entry in the costing book.